John-Nagle/baudotrss/messager/README.txt

 	USB to serial devices require special handling, as most will not run at 45.45 baud.
 	Some will.
 See "http://www.aetherltd.com/connectingusb.html".
-Some USB to serial devcies must be configured to run at a false baud rate.
+Some USB to serial devices must be configured to run at a false baud rate.
 For the device we use, the baud rate in the configuration file is set to 600 baud (an othewise unused value) and the device runs at 45.45 baud.

+    The file "configdefault.cfg" is a default configuration file, and documents the available parameters.
+If a second configuration file with a name ending in .cfg is specified on the command line, items there override the defaults.

 Installation:
 	Usual setup.py rules apply.